en

 The 4-day work week is a work arrangement where employees work for four days instead of the traditional five.
 This arrangement aims to improve work-life balance, increase employee productivity, and enhance overall well-being.
 It has gained popularity as a flexible work option in various industries worldwide.

-What are the benefits of a 4 day work week?
+What are the benefits of a 4-day work week?

 • Improved work-life balance: A shorter work week allows employees to have more time for personal activities, family, and self-care, resulting in increased overall satisfaction and well-being.